UK should resume shale gas fracking immediately - London Mayor

 Britain last year temporarily banned the use of fracking after earthquakes were measured near a fracking site close to Blackpool, north west England.

-The ban has not been lifted, but last week Britain's Chancellor confirmed plans to introduce tax incentives for shale gas exploration and created a dedicated shale gas office to simplify regulation.
+The ban has not been lifted, but last week Britain's finance minister confirmed plans to introduce tax incentives for shale gas exploration and created a dedicated shale gas office to simplify regulation.

 Shale gas exploration has revolutionised the U.S. energy market, where an oversupply of gas has depressed prices and headed the United States toward energy independence.